sollynoay/Sonar-simulator-blender/README.md

 # Blender version
 Currently support Blender 2.79, 2.80, 2.90.
 Blender 2.79 has a rectangular-shaped spot light in Blender renderer which is similar to the shape of sonar scope, in Blender 2.80, we build a box with absoprtion material to form the shape of sonar scope.
-The depth accuracy in Eevee does not satisfy our task, it is necessary to use physical rendered such as Cycles.
+The depth accuracy in Eevee does not satisfy our task, it is necessary to use physical rendered such as **Cycles**.
 Please use the experimental one in Blender 2.80.
 Note that the depth here is not the z value of the virtual optical camera, but the distance between the 3D point and the camera center.
 For Blender 2.90, we use Cylcles rendering engine, experimental version.
 The feature changed in Blender 2.90.
 The default depth map rendered is the z value map for optical camera.
 It is necessary to change it to the distance between the 3D point and the camera center.
 We add modification code for the transformation.

 # Dependencies